papko26/alertmanager-webhook-telegram/README.md

 ![](https://img.shields.io/docker/pulls/papko26/alertmanager-webhook-telegram.svg)
 ![](https://img.shields.io/docker/cloud/build/papko26/alertmanager-webhook-telegram.svg)
-# Alertmanager webhook for Telegram using Flask (Kubernetes-ready)
+# Alertmanager webhook for Telegram using Flask (Docker/Kubernetes/Compose ready)

 ### Why?
 >Because alertmanager from kube-prometheus cant send alerts to telegram.
 This one can creates webhook-proxy service in cluster to fix it.

-### Only Kubernetes is supported?
+### Only Kubernetes/Compose/Docker is supported?
->No, you can use it with docker, or even run it localy with python!
+>No, you can use run it localy with python!

 ## Run on docker